 This paper introduces the concept of timely behavior into computing (a temporal logic), while the model preserves the solid computing science base.
 The introduced formalism enables us to calculate the effects of temporal behavior, rooting in science, of our computing systems.
-All fields of computing benefit from introducing temporal behavior for computing components, from explaining the need of "in-memory computing" to reasoning the low efficiency of the Graphic Processing Unit (GPU)s in general-purpose applications and comprehending the experienced weeks-long training times of ANNs; as well as researching more new physical effects/ technologies/ materials.
-Neglecting temporal behavior led already to waste vast amounts of energy and introduced performance limits for critical computing systems.
-Besides, it limits the utility of any future method, material, or technology, if they are designed/developed/used in the spirit of the old (timeless) paradigm.
+All fields of computing benefit from introducing temporal behavior for computing components, from explaining the need of "in-memory computing" to reasoning the low efficiency of the Graphic Processing Unit (GPU)s in general-purpose applications and comprehending the experienced weeks-long training times of ANNs; as well as researching more new physical effects/ technologies/ limits for critical computing systems.
+Besides, it limits the utility of any future method, material, or technology,